coryknapp/vim-color-flash/README.markdown

 We use python, but I don't think you need vim with python, as the python calls are done through a vim `system(...)` call.

-I've tested this on Mac OS X and MacVim, and on nothing else.
+I've tested this on Mac OS X and MacVim, others have tested it on windows and have found it to work (Thanks @zQueal).

 ## Usage